 These are important and can be even easier and cheap than using your current bank.

 But beware some offer really bad exchange rates, Luckily for you, I have spent ages using and researching different travel cards and money exchange companies.
 This is the best one I have found.

-I have got one of the travel cards, Brilliant because you can top it up with different currency and it can be paid into like a bank too.
-Which can be handy for more long term travel.
+Other benefits are the fact top it up with different currencies and it can be paid into like a bank too(Which can be handy for more long term travel).
 It’s easy to freeze the card, put more cash on it and it can send you updates how much you have left, just using an app.